Experticket/experthubApiDocs/docs/en/docs/activity/catalog.md

             - 0: Activity
             - 1: Accommodation
             - 2: Transport

+    - **`PurchaseFlowType`**: indicates the sale flow.
+It can be used to know if the tickets and the access codes are going to be accsibles instantly or if require some processing.

+        ??? example "Possible values"
+            - 1: Open sale.
+            - 2: Requires processing by the provider.

     - **`IsForGroups`**: indicates if the provider's products are intended for sale to groups.
     - **``IsForSeasonTickets``**: indicates if the provider's products are season tickets.